StevennYau/RestaurantReviewerClient/README.md

 # Restaurant Reviewer

 "Restaurant Reviewer" is a web application that allows users to browse, rate and save restaurants in the Toronto/Markham Area.
 This project's frontend uses Angular and Angular Material which creates a slick and responsive user interface.
-In addition, Google maps is used to show the location in each restaurant's detail page.
+In addition, Google Maps is used to show the location in each restaurant's detail page.
 User and restaurant data is saved into a MySQL database.
 Restaurant data is taken from the Yelp web API.

 ## Technology Stack
 * Angular